w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

-To start the communication with the extension, the Dapp calls the `enable` function, passing the `origin` parameter indicating the arbitrary name of the Dapp, where the resulting action is then executed by the extension.
+To start the communication with the extension, the Dapp calls the `enable` function, passing the `origin` parameter indicating the arbitrary name of the Dapp, where an action is then executed by the extension.
 Normally, this is where the extension asks the user for permission on whehter the Dapp should be allowed to access the extension.

-The returned value contains (meta)data about the extension and offers some functions such as the ability to retrieve accounts and sign messages.
-The extension itself does not create any sort of transactions, the dapps is responsible for that.
-Ultimately, the extension primarily manages accounts, creates signatures of messages and communicates with RPC servers.
+The returned value contains (meta)data about the extension and offers some functions such as the ability to retrieve accounts, sign messages and interact with RPC servers.
+The extension itself does not create any sort of transactions itself, the dapps is responsible for that.

 ### Types